bdelano/ftosupgrade/README.md

 # Collection of scripts to upgrade FTOS
-This is specific to our company build so it most likely will not work out of the box with your environment.
-The code was put together quickly and isn't meant to be pretty or user friendly
+This is specific to our company build so it most likely will not work out of the box with your environment!
+The code was put together quickly and isn't meant to be pretty or user friendly, but the working tool should be :)

 <!-- MDTOC maxdepth:6 firsth1:2 numbering:0 flatten:0 bullets:1 updateOnSave:1 -->